-Subgroups analyses will be performed for the primary endpoint ASAS40 and ASDAS-MI as listed in [Table 4-4](#).
+Subgroups analyses will be performed for the primary endpoint ASAS40 and ASDAS-MI as listed in Table 4-4.
 In addition, ASAS40 will be analyzed based on the timing of participant enrollment and timing of the Week 16 visit relative to the COVID-19 pandemic periods.
-The complete list of subgroups is listed in [Table 4-4](#).
+The complete list of subgroups is listed in Table 4-4.

 Furthermore, most of the analyses defined in this SAP will be repeated for the China total study population only (and respectively for the Japanese population only) in order to meet the China (and respectively the Japan) submission requirements.
-In the event that an extended China enrollment period is needed, the China subpopulation tables will be produced after the China extended enrollment is complete.
 The details of the analyses to be produced for these submissions will be indicated in the TFL shell document.
-For the analysis based on MI, all study participants will be first included in the imputation model, and then the analysis step will be restricted to the subset of China (or respectively Japanese) participants.
+For the analysis based on MI, all study participants will be first included in the imputation model, and then the analysis step will be restricted to the subset of China (or respectively Japanese) subjects.